Harshit-Soni78/Two-Wheeler-Road-Surface-Classifier/README.md

 # Two-Wheeler Road Surface Classifier

 Two-Wheeler Road Surface Classifier is an Android app that captures accelerometer and gyroscope data to classify road conditions for two-wheeler rides.
-It collects motion data and trains an LSTM model to classify surfaces like Kankar, Bitumen, and Concrete roads, plus speed breakers.
+It collects motion data and trains an LSTM model to classify surfaces such as Kankar, Bitumen, and Concrete roads, as well as speed breakers.
 The dataset can also help detect rash driving, enabling real-time safety alerts. 🚀🏍️

 ---

 ## Statement

-Create an Android App that captures the readings from motion sensors (accelerometer and gyroscope) in an android phone.
+Create an Android App that captures readings from motion sensors (accelerometer and gyroscope) on an Android phone.
 Build a dataset using this application that contains the motion characteristics of an average person driving a two-wheeler.
-Build a LSTM classifier that takes any 3 second sample as input and classifies it as Kankar Road, Bitumen Road, Concrete Road, Single Speed Breaker and Multiple Speed Breakers.
+Build an LSTM classifier that takes any 3-second sample as input and classifies it as Kankar Road, Bitumen Road, Concrete Road, Single Speed Breaker, and Multiple Speed Breakers.

 **_Bonus:_** Can we use this dataset to generate alerts when a person is rash driving?